 City Index is licensed by the Financial Control Authority (FCA) and operates as per the rules of the European Securities and Market Authority (ESMA).
 These licenses ensure that City Index offers a leverage limit and provides protection against negative balance so that retail investor accounts do not lose money when trading.
 A study of ESMA has shown that 73% of retail investor accounts currently lose money when trading CFDs, which is the average in the EuroZone.
 Being licensed by ESMA is an indication that City Index can be trusted and that it has minimized the risk of losing money on its trading platforms.

 Adding value to the Trust factor is the stop-loss protection guaranteed by City Index for a premium.
 Accounts lose money when this feature is not built into trading platforms leaving retail investors accounts with a high risk of losing money.
-One of the Forex Broker Reviews also shows that a cutting-edge set of conditional orders exists within their trading platforms.
-Surprisingly, the Singapore branch of the City Index platform uses two-factor authentication for extra security, which is not there on the UK-based trading platforms.
+One of the forex broker reviews also shows that a cutting-edge set of conditional orders exists within their trading platforms.
+Surprisingly, the best forex broker in the Singapore branch of the City Index platform uses two-factor authentication for extra security, which is not there on the UK-based trading platforms.
 Even though City Index acts as a market maker raising conflict of interest issues, they also provide central clearing as a free service in certain markets requiring additional client applications.

 Extensive fees and spread disclosures are offered by the company making for enhanced transparency.
 But there are certain minor glitches here.
 Even though fixed and variable spreads are informed as per the venue, side-by-side itemization, which would lead to easier comparisons, is missing.
 It is also not clear the degree of spreads widening during off-market hours.
 This raises the bogey of manipulation in unanticipated trading costs.